 Design & Connectivity

-Luckily, the monitor is VESA mount compatible which allows you to mount the screen on a third-party stand.
+Luckily, the monitor is VESA mount compatible, which allows you to mount the screen on a third-party stand.
 Moreover, the screen has very narrow bezels!

 Connectivity options include DisplayPort 1.2, HDMI 1.4, HDMI 2.0, and two 3W integrated speakers, but no audio line-out port.
-The screen has a curvature of 1800R which does slightly increase the immersion but isn’t necessary at this screen size.
+The screen has a curvature of 1800R, which does slightly increase the immersion but isn’t necessary at this screen size.

 Price & Similar Monitors

-Due to the nature of VA panels regarding response time performance, it’s not recommended for competitive FPS gamers, but for casual fast-paced gaming and other genres, it’s fast enough – plus, it delivers an eye-catching picture quality.
+Due to the nature of VA panels regarding response time performance, it’s not recommended for competitive FPS gamers, but for casual fast-paced gaming and other genres, it’s fast enough – plus, it offers an eye-catching picture quality.